menu

 Real Estate

-Lincoln Shores / 4th St N is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Lincoln Shores / 4th St N neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Lincoln Shores / 4th St N is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Furthermore, most neighborhoods are composed of a mixture of ages of homes, but the Lincoln Shores / 4th St N stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
+Also of note, most neighborhoods are composed of a mixture of ages of homes, but the Lincoln Shores / 4th St N stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
 What you'll sense when you look around or drive the streets of this neighborhood is that many of the residences look the same because of this similarity of age.
-In fact, 88.5% of the residential real estate here was built in this one time period.
+In fact, 82.3% of the residential real estate here was built in this one time period.

 People